Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Supplementary evaluation results

-\paragraph{Checking mode collapse.} To ensure that $\flowmap$ does not mode collapse onto a few high-quality samples, we additionally report the Self-BLEU~\cite{zhu2018texygen} score which measures the $n$-gram diversity of generations.
-The results in \Cref{tab:self_bleu} shows that $\flowmap$ clearly does not show mode-collapsing behavior in one-step generation, which would be indicated by a Self-BLEU score $\approx$1.0, as it attains only a slightly worse score compared to real data.
+To ensure that $\flowmap$ does not mode collapse onto a few high-quality samples, we report the Self-BLEU~\cite{zhu2018texygen} score which measures the $n$-gram diversity of generations.
+The results in \cref{tab:self_bleu} shows that $\flowmap$ clearly does not show mode-collapsing behavior in one-step generation, which would be indicated by a Self-BLEU score $\approx$1.0, as it attains only a slightly worse score compared to real data.